lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

  + Health Factors (HF)
  + Diagnoses (Diag)
  + Encounters (Enc), and
- + Measurement Based Care and Suicide Prevention (SP)
+ + Measurement Based Stepped Care and Suicide Prevention (SP)

 ## Until next time, thank you for _Modeling to Learn_!